Technology / System Admin

 Published on September 29, 2020

-Whether you're just getting started with VDI or have years of experience under your belt, one of the more challenging concepts to grasp is how the provisioning technologies work and their impacts.
-If you have previous experience with Citrix, I'd recommend reviewing one of our previous articles where we outlined similar components and functionalities between Citrix and VMware's VDI solutions.
-If you're coming in with a clean slate, well, here we go.
+Whether you're just starting with VDI or have years of experience, one of the more challenging concepts is how provisioning technologies work and their impacts.
+If you have previous experience with Citrix, I recommend reviewing one of our last articles, in which we outlined similar components and functionalities between Citrix and VMware's VDI solutions.
+If you're coming in with a clean slate, here we go.

 What is VMware Provisioning Technology?